Important Tips So Your Christmas Tree Keeps Its Needles as Long as Possible

 When you get the tree

-- Shaking the tree - When purchasing a tree from a choose-n-cut farm, have the producer
+- Shake the tree - When purchasing a tree from a choose-n-cut farm, have the producer

 mechanically shake the tree, if possible.
 This will eliminate dead, loose